· Field NotesMay 13, 2026

-Your codebase, searchable by AI — without sending it to anyone
+Your codebase, searchable by AI, sent to no one

 What it does